Sadmansamee/CachyKit/README.md

 ## Contact

-Follow and contact me on [LinkedIn](https://www.linkedin.com/in/sadmansamee/).
+Follow and contact me on [Twitter](https://twitter.com/SameeSadman) or [LinkedIn](https://www.linkedin.com/in/sadmansamee/).
 If you find an issue, just [open a ticket](https://github.com/sadmansamee/Cachy/issues/new).
 Pull requests are warmly welcome as well.

 ## Contribution